 While exploring Paris, you’ve probably spotted some of the Wallace fountains.
 These iconic elements of street furniture in Paris are found in squares or at the angle of most-frequented streets.
 As their name indicates, the public drinking fountains bear the name of Richard Wallace, an English millionaire.
 As you would expect, the green fountains have a proper story to tell.
-I’ve researched their origins and about the different models that can be seen across the French capital.
+I’ve researched their origins and the different models that can be seen across the French capital.
 What I’ve found was very interesting.
-By reading these lines, I hope that next time when you see them, you get closer to have a good look at them!
+After reading these lines, get closer to them and have a good look!

 Who was Richard Wallace?